 The callback in the driver signal TouchGFX to start drawing:

 The SPI NOR flash on the display shield is a standard SPI flash.
 The driver is simpler than the display driver.
-No special initialisation is required to read data from the flash.
+No special initialization is required to read data from the flash.

-The driver can read data using polled SPI (busy waiting for each byte) or DMA.
+The driver can read data using polled SPI (busy waiting for all the bytes) or use DMA.
 The time to start a DMA reception is similar to the time it takes to read 20 bytes in polled mode, so it is often slower for short reads.
-On the other hand, the DMA continues to run during interrupt and can run in the background when the MCU is busy rendering pixels.
+On the other hand, the DMA continues to run during interrupts (e.g. sysTick or application interrupts) and can run in the background when the MCU is busy rendering pixels.
 For this reason both methods are used.

-The flash driver is using another DMA channel than the display driver, so both reception of data and transmission of pixels can run concurrently.
+The flash driver is using another DMA channel than the display driver, so both reception of new data and transmission of already drawn pixels can run concurrently.

 The linker controls where the various data in the application is located.
 This is specified in the linker script.
 Here is the first part of the linker script for the gcc compiler: